Moebirdie/javascript-practice/README.md

 If a user enters an invalid choice, they are asked the same question until a valid choice is entered.
 The questions are asked through window prompts through the user's browser.

-A reset button has been added to clear the array choices for the creation of the password since the array has been set as a global variable.
+A reset button has been added to clear the current choices for password creation after the password has been generated since the array has been set as a global variable.
+This also provides a better user experience when running the generate password process a subsequent time.

 NOTE: A Readme has been kept in place for folders to be enhanced with more details about the games and the rules.
 The Password Generator readme has the criteria of the task.